Noncontact friction: Role of phonon damping and its nonuniversality: System: Viscoelastic Solid

-Notice that, for $\sqrt{\langle\bm{u}^2\rangle}\ll|\bm{d}|$, the first term is the average pair force and the second term is the fluctuating part.
-We can thus exploit the Green-Kubo relation~\cref{eq:ff_cor_bare}, where the probe-sample covariance is calculated from the pair force
+Notice that, for $\sqrt{\langle\bm{u}^2\rangle}\ll|\bm{d}|$, the first term is the average pairwise force and the second term is the fluctuating part. { Also, in the limit of weak coupling between probe and solid considered here, the field $u_j$ in Eq.~\eqref{eq:fluc_pair} is independent of the probe position.
+This simplification can in principle be removed \cite{kantorovich08a_theory}.} We can thus exploit the Green-Kubo relation~\cref{eq:ff_cor_bare}, where the probe-sample covariance is calculated from the pairwise force {(see Ref.~\cite{kantorovich08a_theory} for a similar expression for a discrete system)}